Privos Capital is a global multi-family office LP. - Hedge Funds

-For hedge funds, this year started strongly, with hedge fund posting positive performance; however, globally many hedge funds were unable to capitalize on growing market volatility as equity markets globally experienced large fluctuations.
+For hedge funds, 2019 year started strongly, with hedge fund posting positive performance; however, globally many hedge funds were unable to capitalize on growing market volatility as equity markets globally experienced large fluctuations.
 Geopolitical risk such as the trade conflict between the US and China amid the implementation of President Trump’s tariffs on Chinese goods.
 With global equity market volatility increasing, and concerns mounting around a possible market correction, family offices are seeing fewer funds targeting equity strategies brought to market.
 Preqin reports seeing more market-neutral strategies, such as relative value strategies, entering the market at the start of 2018.

 Overall in 2018, family offices have witnessed hedge funds struggle to navigate challenging market conditions.
 One winner in the industry has been credit strategies that generated positive returns early this year.
 On a regional basis, hedge funds with a focus on emerging markets have done well, with the emerging markets benchmark outperforming all other top-levelregional benchmarks, except for Asia-Pacific, over 12 months.
 Although investor appetite for long/short equity remains strong, family offices are looking to positioning themselves more defensively, with macro strategies particularly highly sought among those investors looking to allocate to hedge funds this year.